 N.B.
-Department for Work and Pensions and local authority benefit departments should be notified immediately of changes in circumstances to prevent overpayments
+Department for Work and Pensions, Social Security Scotland and local authority benefit departments should be notified immediately of changes in circumstances to prevent overpayments

-If someone is acting on behalf of someone going in to care (i.e. social worker) and they do not take the appropriate action within the required timescale, then the service user will be asked to repay the overpayment.
+If someone is acting on behalf of someone going in to care (i.e. social worker) and appropriate action is not taken to report a change within the required timescale, then the service user will be asked to repay the overpayment.
 Retrospective/late notification or action will result in overpayment and these cannot be written off as benefits will not accept ignorance as good cause.

 The first thing that is considered is whether the move to care is temporary or permanent.